GeoNode/documentation/usage/accounts_user_profile/updating_profile/index.rst

 Once having an account you can enrich your profile with useful information, you can also edit or delete the existing ones.
 You can connect the account with your social network, associate many e-mail addresses to it and manage many options such as preferences about notifications.

-You can update these information anytime from your *Profile* page, it is accessible from the user menu.
+You can update these information anytime from your *Profile* page which is accessible from the user menu.

-So, click on your user name in the top right of the screen.
+So, click on your profile picture in the top right of the screen.
 A drop-down list will show.
 Click on :guilabel:`Profile` to enter the *Profile* settings page.

 .. figure:: img/profile_link.png
      :align: center